Divyansh-Mangal/AI_Projects/README.md

 # ML-Projects
-Ongoing List of little and large Machine Learning Projects.
+Ongoing List of Machine Learning Projects large and small.